 - You can never see and do everything in New York City and

 - You can always come back.
 Things might be different, but you can come back.

-My 2014 Birthday Trip to New York City was a pretty stress-free event (the worst thing was my shoes were crap and hurt my feet, and it rained really hard one night and my umbrella broke).
-And perhaps my attitude was a bit lackadaisical because I had been to New York City twice before.
+My 2014 Birthday Trip to New York City was a pretty stress-free event.
+The worst thing about the trip was that my shoes were crap and hurt my feet, and it rained really hard one night and my umbrella broke.
+Perhaps my attitude was a bit lackadaisical because I had been to New York City twice before.
 I didn’t have this pressure of thinking, “Aaah I have to see and do everything!!!!!”
 I believe that’s a problem a lot of people can get into when they first travel.
 You want to see and do it all, but you have to make peace with the fact that you just can’t.
-I am someone who likes to have hope and so I don’t ever tell myself “this is the only time I can ever visit this place” because that just leads to more anxiety.
+As someone who likes to have hope I don’t ever tell myself “this is the only time I can ever visit this place” because that just leads to more anxiety.
 And there are many places I’ve visited several times.
 I have no doubt in my mind that I’ll end up back in New York City at some point again in the future.
-And whether I go back to some of the same places or see something new I’ll have an enjoyable time, but it won’t be quite the same as that 30th birthday trip with my friends.
+Whether I go back to some of the same places or see something new I’ll have an enjoyable time, but it won’t be quite the same as that 30th birthday trip with my friends.